Russia accuses Ukraine of mounting ‘sabotage’ attack across border - KESQ

 By Victoria Butenko and Anna Chernova, CNN

-(CNN) — A group of anti-Putin Russian nationals, who are aligned with the Ukrainian army, has claimed responsibility for what Moscow said was a “sabotage” attack just across the border in Russia.
+(CNN) — A group of anti-Putin Russian nationals, who are aligned with the Ukrainian army, has claimed responsibility for an attack in Belgorod, as Moscow said it was fighting a group of saboteurs in the southwestern region.

 In a Telegram post, groups calling themselves the “Freedom of Russia Legion” and “Russian Volunteer Corps” said they had “liberated” a settlement in the Belgorod region.